mohit6789/peachtree/README.md

 ### Angular

-- All new `page/route` created inside the pages folder.
+- All new `page(route)` created inside the pages folder.
-- All components requires by particular routes are available inside the `pages/<page>/components` folder.
+- All components requires by particular page(route) are available inside the `pages/<page>/components` folder.
 - All shared functionality are available inside the shared folder like `components`, `constants`, `interfaces`, and `utility`.

 ### Styles